 “I’m gonna be late.
 I gotta go.
 Can I have the key?”
 Robert’s jaw clenched and the blood vessels in his neck bulged.

+Mum came out of her room and walked past me to the yard.
+I followed her.
 “Can’t you do something?”
-I asked, but she had that same frightened look I saw so many times and didn’t answer me.
-I don’t think she even heard me.
+I asked, but she had that same frightened look I saw too many times.
+I didn’t think she even heard me.
 She just whimpered like she always did when he got violent.

 Robert swerved left and right, nearly hitting several parked cars, until a half block down the street, the old man fell off the bumper, slammed onto the pavement and rolled over several times.
 My brother didn’t seem to notice, or care, but kept going down the street in reverse with the hood still up.
 At the corner of Walnut Avenue, he finally stopped the car, got out, slammed the hood shut and drove off.

-“You were right, Robert,” I mumbled half out loud.
-“He’s just Him.”
+“You were right, Robert,” I mumbled.
+“He’s just him.”

 The three of us sat there for maybe an hour, not saying anything until Mum finally stood up.
 “He’ll be passed out on the couch now,” she said without even looking at us, like this was something normal, and walked back into the house.
 We followed, but she went into her bedroom and shut the door.
-We didn’t know what to do, so we went to our room and laid on our beds in the dark, still too scared to speak.
+Billy and I looked at each other, then went to our room and laid on our beds in the dark, still too scared to speak.

-“I think she did it to get out of Coal Valley.” he said, before I could answer, like he was talking more to himself.
+“I think she did it to get out of Coal Valley.” he said before I could answer, like he was talking more to himself.

 I knew she grew up there.
-It was the poor part of Clairton, downwind from the steel mill that covered a thousand acres along the Monongahela River.
+That was the poor part of Clairton, downwind from the steel mill that covered a thousand acres along the Monongahela River.
 I hated going anywhere near that place because all the smoke made my lungs burn for days.
 She never talked about Coal Valley, and I never thought about it until now.